The kaleidoscopic ecosystem of current Wechat e-commerce can be perfectly summarized in below picture:

-Pingduoduo’s rise is also fueled by Tencent’s investment which takes its 18.5% stake.
-Now Tencent is looking for the next Pingduoduo in the making…introduce Haoyiku, focusing on apparel.
+Pinduoduo’s rise is also fueled by Tencent’s investment which takes its 18.5% stake.
+Now Tencent is looking for the next Pinduoduo in the making…introduce Haoyiku, focusing on apparel.

 Established in December 2017, the founder is the former general manager at Alibaba’s bargain deal site Juhuasuan.
 In June, it raised US$15 million series A from IDG Capital.
 This week, Tencent led series B worth at least several hundred millions of RMB.